 We also observed that the average number of wake-ups is very small.
-In all our tests, the maximum value is 8 times, which is less than $\log n$ shown in Lem.
+In all our tests, the maximum value is 8 times, which is less than log n shown in Lem.
 5.5.
 This is partially enabled by our heuristic.
-Especially for the segment pattern, when the pivot is chosen as the right-most unfinished object, it is almost always the last blocking object to wait.

-We believe our algorithm are scalable to more cores, but we are also interested in improving the work bound to closer to workefficient.
+Especially for the segment pattern, when choosing the right-most unfinished object as the pivot, it is almost always the last blocking object to wait.
+We believe our algorithm is scalable to more cores, but we are also interested in improving the work bound to closer to work-efficient.
 Reducing work-bound should be promising to improve practical performance.